 Soaking your stained sheets (or clothing) before you throw them in the washing machine is a very important step for stain removal.

-During the soaking step, you can even bring out the big guns (!) and use a stain remover.
-We’ll talk you through various, easy-to-find and cost effective stain remover options below.
+During the soaking step, you can also use a stain remover.
+We’ll talk you through various, easy-to-find and cost-effective stain removers below.

 If your stain isn’t too stubborn and fades reasonably well with soaking, proceed to the next step: